feli-flitzberg/FerretOS/README.md

 - Add (external) [linux-firmware](https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/)
   - Add (external) rdfind 1.6.0 as recommended dependency
   - Package is made by packaging the git repo after checking for updates
+- Add (external) squashfs-tools 4.6.1 as ISO build dependency
+  - (2024-12-05) TIL you have to turn the entire filesystem into a single file for making bootable ISOs.
+Dracut can handle using squashfs files if the related tools are installed.
+- Add (external) memtest86+ 7.20

 #### Configuration